tnesfield/Whiskey-Recommender/README.md

 ## Model

 The Whiskey Recommender uses explicit filtering.
-It takes a user’s whiskey type and budget and filters the dataset.
-It then uses matrix factorization with SVD in Surprise.
+It takes a user’s whiskey type and budget to filter the dataset.
+It then uses matrix factorization with SVD in Surprise to predict the user's rating.
 My model was tested and received a RMSE score of 4.3.
+For the final recommendation, it outputs the top 5 predicted bottles.

 <p align="left">
 <img src="img/algorithm.png" width="400" height="400">